dtredger/bird_friend/5_owl/README.md

 - The neck is a standard 3-wire microservo.
 - The eyes are two LEDs.
 - The light sensor is a photoresistor (temp sensor is built into the board).
+- requires one 10k and one 200 ohm resistor (for photoresistor and LED circuits)

 The bird itself is a white styrofoam-filled owl from Dollarama that has been hollowed out, and servo inserted into neck (similar to #4 "ronny").
 The only difference is this bird includes a base box, since the speaker is too big to fit inside.